 Today, Kansas Cornfield has become a part of many visitors' personal stories.
 Brett Zongker, an Associated Press journalist based in Washington D.C., recently featured the painting on his popular Twitter feed.
 As a self-described "son of Kansas," the painting represents home to Zongker.

 Museums, by their very nature, are repositories of incredible stories.
 The Wichita Art Museum has introduced its visitors to the best American artwork and has been a part of thousands of engaging stories.
-In celebration of the museum's upcoming 80th anniversary in 2015, Storytelling, a reinstallation of the permanent collection, celebrates the histories, mysteries, and anecdotes that make the Wichita Art Museum collection unlike any other.
+In celebration of the museum's 80th anniversary in 2015, Storytelling, underwent a reinstallation of the permanent collection, celebrating the histories, mysteries, and anecdotes that make the Wichita Art Museum collection unlike any other.